Code-Institute-Submissions/webzone-milestone-project-three/README.md

 ### Manual Test

 In addition to testing the user stories, I did some additional manual test such as testing that the error handler works as expected.
 I was able to test the 404 error handler by editing the url of a particular page on my website such as replacing the word "view_post" on the url with "contact".
 Upon doing this the error_404.html template was been rendered to the browser.
-I was not able to test the error-500 handler for internal server error because I had no idea how to manually make my website develope an internal server error.
+I was not able to test the error-500 handler for internal server error because I had no idea how to manually make my website develop an internal server error.
 But I do believe the error_500.html template will be rendered in such an event.

 ### HTML, CSS, JavaScript and Python Code Validation